shubhamkangune/shubhamkangune/README.md

 ## ✨ Fun Fact

 I believe in **learning by building** — whether it’s a **data-powered tool** or an **interactive web app**.
-Always excited to **collaborate** and turn ideas into impactful technology! 🌟
+Excited to **collaborate** and turn ideas into impactful technology! 🌟

 ⭐ *If you find my work helpful, consider giving a star — your support motivates me to keep building!*